Track pull requests in your SCM system

 To configure a pull request collector job:

-2. In the ALM Octane area, enter the OpenText Core Software Delivery Platform URL and workspace where you want pull requests to appear.
+In the ALM Octane area, enter the OpenText Core Software Delivery Platform URL (you can copy the URL from the address bar of the browser in which it was opened), and the workspace where you want pull requests to appear.

 Bitbucket Server and GitHub Server support both username/password credentials and PAT (personal access tokens).
 GitHub Cloud supports PAT only.
 For further details, refer to the help inside the Jenkins plugin.

-4. Select the checkbox Use SSH format if all the jobs that use this repository, and are connected to OpenText Core Software Delivery Platform pipelines, use SSH format.
+Select Use SSH format if all the jobs that use this repository, and that are connected to OpenText Core SDP pipelines, use SSH format.

 It is important to be consistent with other jobs that use this repository.
 This ensures the correct identification of the SCM repository associated with commits, branches and pull requests.